Conservation Technology Team

 Jeff is the Director of Conservation Technology at the Chesapeake Conservancy.
 His team explores new ways to improve the effectiveness and efficiency of the Conservancy’s projects and focuses on developing new ways to empower partner organizations by providing them with innovative ways to access geospatial data and analysis tools that will create beneficial management outcomes.
 He is currently investigating the use of high-resolution imagery and LIDAR elevation data to map land cover at the large landscape scale and is constructing interactive tools to better target BMP implementation and riparian conservation and restoration projects.

 Before joining the Conservancy, Jeff worked with the University of Maryland Center for Environmental Science and the Maryland Department of Natural Resources managing a competitive grant program that provided technical and financial support to local communities to realize and proactively adapt to climate change and coastal hazards.
 Jeff has a Masters of Environmental Management and Certificate in Geospatial Analysis from Duke University and a Bachelors of Science from the University of Richmond.
 Jeff enjoys running, mountain biking, and spending time with his wife, daughter, and two cats.

 Chigo works with the team on the high resolution Land Use/Land Cover classification data project for the entire Chesapeake Bay watershed.
 In December of 2017, Chigo received his Master’s degree in Geographic Information Systems from the University of Maryland, Baltimore County.
-He also has a Bachelor’s Degree in Geography and a Certificate in GIS from UMBC.
+He also has a Bachelor’s degree in Geography and a Certificate in GIS from UMBC.
 Chigo grew up in Nigeria and is highly motivated by the need for global environmental awareness and conservation efforts through the use of technology and creative innovation.
 Chigo enjoys soccer, basketball and skydiving.